the-technat/dotfiles/README.md

 Note: We assume that either this runs somewhere you can enter your password a couple of times or passwordless-sudo is configured.

 ## New ideas
+- Extend `test.sh` to cover some basic test cases (and fix the zsh not found issue)
 - Support work machine
 - Support ephemeral machines
 - check race-condition between code and homebrew